 2. Runner-up, Best Budget: SHOWA Atlas Gloves

-These Atlas hand gloves are well-known among roofers.
-They’re affordable, comfortable, breathable, machine washable, give superior grip and dexterity.
+These Atlas gloves are well known among roofers.
+They’re affordable, comfortable, breathable, machine washable, and give superior grip and dexterity.

-It’s surprising to see that even in such harsh construction environments like roofing, they are remarkably durable.
+It’s surprising to see that even in such harsh environments like roofing, they are remarkably durable.

 You can cut the material covering the fingertips if you need more dexterity for meticulous tasks.

 Even for someone who hates wearing gloves at work, these are ideal.
-They are a well fit for roofers, being lightweight, comfortable and flexible.
+They are a good fit for roofers, being lightweight, comfortable, and flexible.

-Maybe they don’t look so stylish like the other ones, but the quality is definitely more than decent.
+Maybe they don’t look as stylish as the other ones, but the quality is definitely more than adequate.

-When they get dirty, you can easily wash them in the machine.
-They won’t get damaged and the rubber coating will not peel off even after a powerful wash.
+When they get dirty, you can easily wash them in the washing machine.
+They won’t get damaged and the rubber coating will not peel off.

 The gloves are an ideal choice for any type of roofing: from asphalt shingles to metal roofing.
-The rubber sticks to the metal, preventing the sheet to slip off your hands.
+The rubber sticks to the metal, preventing the sheet from slipping out of your hands.

 × Be aware: they are not cut-resistant and don’t offer impact protection!